Bedok Public Library

-Bedok Public Library (Simplified Chinese: 勿洛社区图书馆) is a public library under the National Library Board network at 11 Bedok North Street 1, #02-03 & #03-04, Heartbeat@Bedok, Singapore 469662.
-The library moved to its new premises at Heartbeat@Bedok and received its official re-opening by Dr. Yaacob Ibrahim, Minister for Communications and Information on 28 October 2017.
-The new library is among a suite of community services provided at the new integrated complex, Heartbeat@Bedok.
+Bedok Public Library (Simplified Chinese: 勿洛社区图书馆) is a public library under the National Library Board network.
+It is located at 11 Bedok North Street 1, #02-03 & #03-04, Heartbeat@Bedok, Singapore 469662.
+The library was officially re-opened by Dr. Yaacob Ibrahim, Minister for Communications and Information at its new Heartbeat@Bedok premises on 28 October 2017.
+It is among a suite of community services provided at the new integrated complex, Heartbeat@Bedok.

 History

 Formerly situated at 21 Bedok North Street 1, Singapore 469659, it was officially opened on 28 September 1985 by Professor S. Jayakumar, then Minister of Foreign Affairs as well as second Minister for Law, currently Senior Minister.
 With an area of 5,088 square metres, the library serves residents in the South East areas of Singapore (Bedok North, Bedok Reservoir, Bedok South, Frankel, Kaki Bukit and Kembangan).
 It was temporarily closed on 20 August 2017 and was relocated to Heartbeat@Bedok, having been officially reopened by Dr. Yaacob Ibrahim, Minister for Communications and Information on 28 October that year.